 Interest Rate Risk: Interest rate risk is the risk the Authority may face should interest rate variances affect the fair value of investments.
 The Authority does not have a formal investment policy that addresses interest rate risk.

-The following table presents the fair value of investments by type and investments subject to interest rate risk at June 30, 2016, for the Authority's non-pooled investments:
+The following table presents investments by type and investments subject to interest rate risk at June 30, 2017, for the Authority's non-pooled investments: